Skip to content

 • Target region context.
 Which gameserver Region is being created from this Universe.
 One of:

 • central_nexus — bootstrap of the universal hub.
-Forces 5,000 sectors, single EXPANSE zone, district overlay.
+Forces 5,000 sectors, single EXPANSE zone, 20-cluster overlay.

 • terran_space — bootstrap of the starter region.
 Forces 300 sectors, three zones (Fed/Border/Frontier), governance autocracy at 2% tax.